-Contrary to belief, there’s nothing supernatural about Feng Shui, it’s more of an ancient interior design manual, using the art of placement with a little charm.
+Contrary to popular belief, there’s nothing supernatural about Feng Shui.
+It’s more of an ancient manual for organizing our space using the art of placement with a little charm.

 There’s no magic.

-It’s purely using energy vibrations, ergonomics and aesthetics in the best way possible to create a perfect space relating specifically to you as an individual.
+It’s purely using energy vibrations, ergonomics and aesthetics in the best way possible to create the perfect space relating for you as an individual.

 The more your space can mirror your most open, energetic self, the more magnificent your home will be and the more you will gain from its synergy.